Guangzhou Metro: Fares

-Fares of Guangzhou Metro currently range from ¥2 (a couple of stations) to ¥22 (the longest journeys).
+Fares of Guangzhou Metro currently range from ¥2 (a couple of stations) to ¥20 (the longest journeys).
 A journey shorter than 4 km costs ¥2; ¥1 is charged for every 4 km after 4 km, every 6 km after 12 km, and every 8 km after 24 km.
+A flat fare of ¥2 applies on the XPM line.
 Between 30 October 2010 and 30 October 2011, an additional, undiscountable ¥5 fee was charged for any journey to or from Airport South.
 Collection of such a fee was approved for one year in July 2010 and expired without extension.

-The fare for the longest possible journey to the exiting station will be charged if a journey exceeds four hours.
-Passengers may carry luggage below weight and size limits at no cost or a ¥2 surcharge.
+If a passenger exits with no record of entry, the maximum possible fare will be charged.
+The maximum journey time is set such that it is always possible to complete the longest possible journey without penalty.
+It is currently set at 270 minutes.
+If the maximum journey time is exceeded, the maximum possible fare will charged in addition to the normal fare.

+Frequent user discounts are available when using smartcards and QR payments.
+A discount of 20% applies after ¥80 is spent on public transport in a calendar month, boosted to 50% after ¥200.

+There was formerly provision for an extra charge of ¥2 for excess luggage, however this has since been removed from the fare rules.